mlherd/donttouchyourface/README.md

    - **1.E: Selecting Training and Testing Data**
      - This the final step in dataset preparation
-     - YOLO looks for three differen files in the dataset directory.
+     - YOLO looks for three different files in the dataset directory.
        - classes.names
          - This is a copy of the classes.txt that we have created earlier.
-It just has a differen name, so you can copy-paste classes.txt and chance its name to classes.names
+It just has a different name, so you can copy-paste classes.txt and change its name to classes.names
        - train.txt
          - This text file stores the training image locations.
 Create a text file and save training image locations.
        - test.txt